Carlos Martínez (pitcher, born 1991): 2019–2021 seasons

-2022 season
+Boston Red Sox

-Prior to the 2022 season, Martínez initially signed a minor-league contract with the San Francisco Giants on March 19, but was released on April 28.
-He then signed a minor-league contract with the Boston Red Sox on May 7.
-In his Worcester debut on May 8, starting against the Toledo Mud Hens, he lasted 2/3 of an inning while giving up five runs on four hits and two walks.
-He was released on May 18.
+On March 19, 2022, Martínez signed a minor league contract with the San Francisco Giants.
+He was released without making an appearance for the organization on April 28.

+Martínez subsequently signed a minor league contract with the Boston Red Sox on May 7, 2022.
+In his organizational debut with the Triple-A Worcester Red Sox on May 8, starting against the Toledo Mud Hens, he lasted 2/3 of an inning while giving up five runs on four hits and two walks.
+In 2 starts for Worcester, Martínez struggled to an 0-2 record and 20.77 ERA with 4 strikeouts across 4 1/3 innings pitched.
+He was released by the Red Sox organization on May 18.
-On May 27, 2022, Martínez was suspended by Major League Baseball for 80 games after testing positive for ibutamoren.

-On September 1, 2022, Martínez was suspended again by MLB for 85 games after violating the Major League Baseball Joint Domestic Violence, Sexual Assault and Child Abuse Policy, retroactive to June 19.
-Per the terms of the policy, Martínez will participate in a confidential evaluation and treatment program supervised by the Joint Policy Board.
+On May 27, 2022, MLB suspended Martínez for 80 games after testing positive for ibutamoren.
+On September 1, MLB again suspended Martínez, this time for 85 games after violating the league's Joint Domestic Violence, Sexual Assault and Child Abuse Policy, retroactive to June 19.
+Per the terms of the policy, Martínez would participate in a confidential evaluation and treatment program supervised by the Joint Policy Board.

+Toros de Tijuana

+On February 14, 2023, Martínez signed with the Toros de Tijuana of the Mexican League.
+In 5 starts, Martínez posted a 1–0 record with a 7.15 ERA and 17 strikeouts over 22 1/3 innings.
+He was released on May 19.

+Acereros de Monclova

+On June 24, 2023, Martínez signed with the Acereros de Monclova.
+In 3 starts, he posted a 1–0 record with a 6.97 ERA and 10 1/3 innings pitched.
+Martínez was waived by Monclova on July 10.

+Olmecas de Tabasco

+On May 8, 2024, Martínez signed with the Olmecas de Tabasco of the Mexican League.
+In 22 games (5 starts) for Tabasco, he posted a 2–4 record and 4.70 ERA with 36 strikeouts across 46 innings pitched.
+Martínez was released by the Olmecas on March 13, 2025.